Top Tip: Be aware of copper clad aluminium (CCA) cable, although tested in a laboratory it will result in future issues!

 CAT5e

-This is the most common cable grade, providing Gigabit Ethernet support at the lowest cost.
+This is the most common legacy cable grade, providing Gigabit Ethernet support at the lowest cost.
 It is also the easiest cable to fit and terminate correctly, so reduces the risk of problems.